-Before moving or traveling overseas, it is important to get to know more about the health services at your destination country.
-This especially important for people with chronic medical conditions or people who will stay in a foreign country for a long period of time.
+Before moving or travelling overseas, it is essential to learn more about the health services at your destination country.
+This is especially important for people with chronic medical conditions or people who will stay in a foreign country for an extended period.
 In this article, we will discuss how to find a doctor while living abroad and tips to prepare for medical care before and after departure.

 Ways to Find Medical Facilities Abroad

-The cost of private medical treatment can vary significantly between country to country.
-In many nations, uninsured medical costs can cause a financial burden to many foreign patients.
-Therefore, it is vital for expats obtain an international health insurance plan that can cover both emergency and non-urgent medical costs.
+The cost of private medical treatment can vary significantly from country to country.
+In many nations, uninsured medical expenses can cause a financial burden to many foreign patients.
+Therefore, it is vital for expats to obtain an international health insurance plan that can cover both emergency and non-urgent medical costs.

-Aside from a web search, another great source for expatriates living abroad is to check with their international health insurance provider’s web site as it will often provide a list of medical doctors and hospitals that are in the insurer’s medical network.
-This may even allow for direct reimbursement of the costs without the expat having to pay out of pocket for medical claims.
+Aside from a web search, another excellent source for expatriates living abroad is to check with their international health insurance provider’s website, as it will often provide a list of medical doctors and hospitals that are in the insurer’s medical network.
+This may even allow for the direct reimbursement of the costs without the expat having to pay out of pocket for medical claims.
 It is vital that expatriates and expat employers obtain medical coverage with an expat insurance company that has a large medical network that will provide fast and efficient payment of claims while living abroad.

-- Bring any medications you may need while living abroad and make sure the bottles are properly labeled.
+- Bring any medications you may need while living abroad and make sure the bottles are correctly labelled.

-- Always consult a doctor if you need to find a replacement medicine or prescription in your destination country.
+- Always consult a doctor if you need to find a replacement medication or prescription in your destination country.

-- Carry your global health insurance card with you, as well as your international health insurance company contacts and policy number.
+- Carry your global health insurance card with you, as well as your international health insurance company’s contacts and policy number.

-- A written document that identifies your blood type, any chronic illness and allergies in local language.
-This really helps in case of medical emergency.
+- Have a written document that identifies your blood type, any chronic illness, and allergies in the local language.
+This information is vital in the case of medical emergency.

-- Make sure your international health insurance plan has medial emergency evacuation coverage.
+- Make sure your international health insurance plan has medical emergency evacuation coverage.

 - Wear your medical information bracelet if you have an underlying medical condition

-- Embassy contact information for your destination country.
+- Have the embassy contact information for your destination country.

 Obtain International Health Insurance Before Departure